 Gates Bar-B-Q on State Line Road in Leawood, Kansas has little changed over the years.
 Gates is an old Kansas City, Missouri BBQ chain with 6 locations in the metro area, including this one off I-435 and one in Kansas City, Kansas.

 The counter where food is ordered forms a "T" with cash registers to each side, and shortly after getting in line, you hear a shouted "Hi, may I help you?"
 It can still be a long time before the people in front of you get their food and you are served, but at least you are greeted right away.

 My favorite dish at Gates Bar-B-Q has always been the Combination plate - three ribs, beef brisket, ham, French fries, bread and pickles.
-The price has crept up to $21,25.
+The price has crept up to $21.25.
 It is really too much meat for one person, but no smaller combination meals are offered.
 Two of us split the combination plate and usually have some leftovers.

 All three meats are good.
 Gates Brisket is the real standout item, with good flavor, appearance and texture.
 Gates uses hickory in the smoking process and all of the meats have a smoky flavor.
 I am not normally a big fan of BBQ ham, but Gates' ham is a little thicker sliced and tastes great.
 The ribs are usually good, but didn't measure up quite as well during our last visit in October 2018.